couchbaselabs/tuqtng/docs/n1ql-v1.md

 The input array is deteremined by the **IN** clause of this expression.
 Elements of the array are iterated through, and assigned the `identifier` before the **IN** clause.

 * FIRST - evaluate the expr for the first element of the array that satisfies the **WHEN** clause.
 If no **WHEN** clause was specfified, evaluate the expr for the first element of the array.
 * ARRAY - array comprehension.  a new array is created containing the result of evaluating the expr for each element in the array satisfying the **WHEN** clause.
-If no **WHEN** clause was specified, each element of the array is evaluated and that result is placed in the new array.
+If no **WHEN** clause was specified, the expr is evaluated for each element of the of the array and that result is placed in the new array.

 For example, consider a document containing a nested array of people objects representing children.